ThangNguyennv/luxues-store/README.md

-# Luxues Store Project (Full-Stack Fashion E-commerce Website)
+# Luxues Store Project (Full-Stack Fashion Website)
 ---
 This is a complete full-stack fashion e-commerce website project, including a customer-facing site (Client) and an administrative system (Admin).
 The project is built on the MERN stack (MongoDB, Express, React, Node) but modernized with Vite, TypeScript, and JWT.